-• The definition of terrorist does not include a 'terrorist organisation". • Effectiveness of the legal framework cannot be properly assessed in the absence of

-Similarly, the legislation needs to be amended to capture terrorist activity that is an act intended to cause death or serious bodily injury to a civilian, or to any other person not taking an active part in the hostilities in a situation of armed conflict, when the purpose of such act, by its nature or context, is to intimidate a population, or to compel an international organization to do or to abstain from doing any act.
+- The definition of terrorist does not include a 'terrorist organisation". - Effectiveness of the legal framework cannot be properly assessed in the absence of investigations and convictions for TF. - Similarly, the legislation needs to be amended to capture terrorist activity that is an act intended to cause death or serious bodily injury to a civilian, or to any other person not taking an active part in the hostilities in a situation of armed conflict, when the purpose of such act, by its nature or context, is to intimidate a population, or to compel an international organization to do or to abstain from doing any act. - Amendments to be made to the local legislation in 2012